 Answers to Common FAQs

-How Does Section 508 Apply To Private Companies?
+Does Section 508 Apply To Private Companies?

-Only federal contractors must meet Section 508 compliance, but all organizations should strive to do the same.
-That’s because digital accessibility is a human right, which means everyone should be allowed to access and use the Internet the same way.
+Only if your organization gets federal dollars.
+Then you must meet Section 508 compliance, but all organizations should strive to do the same.
+That’s because digital accessibility is a human right, meaning everyone has a right to access and use the Internet the same way.

 What are The Main Examples of ICT?